The Mandala Project: We will listen. We can support you.

 Please contact us by phone on 0116 207 8309 or firstname.lastname@example.org to arrange your appointment.
-We aim to respond to your query as soon as possible and are available 9-5 weekdays when DMU is open.
+We aim to respond to your query as soon as possible and are available on temporarily reduced hours from 9.30am -5pm on weekdays when DMU is open.
 Outside of these times please call DMU Security on 0116 2577642.

 Urgent support options